astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/spitfire/issue-2.md

 Vic runs away to get his jet pack
-Glass turns invisible and tries to sneak into bank basement Glass wants Farrah to crack stone, enough to let her look into the room Random dude: hey what are you dong?
+Glass turns invisible and tries to sneak into bank basement Glass wants Farrah to crack stone, enough to let her look into the room Random dude: hey what are you doing?
 Glass: hero business
 Random dude: looks like you're trying to break into a bank
 Glass: I need to see what's going on in there